PEZ/x-meta-image/README.md

 * When text breaks up in several lines, the whole text block gets higher
 * The overlay is placed with a fixed margin to the bottom

-The last two items can get a tricky, but not with Membrane.
-Which also solves the other requirements.
+The last two items can get a tricky, but with Membrane it is both simple and easy.
+Membrane also solves the other requirements beautifully.
 In addition to this, the layout and composition of views in a UI fits well for the layout and composition we need for the image.
-With Membrane, the image and texts gets to be UI elements and straightforward to compose.
+With Membrane, the image and texts gets to be UI elements and very straightforward to compose.

 Perhaps the most important part is the interactivity it provides.
 When running the composition in the Membrane UI, it gets fully reactive to changes in all code that build it up.
 And you can inspect everything about the app (composition) as it is running.
 It may be among the most interactive programming I have ever experienced, tbh.